Blood and Marrow Transplantation Program

 Access to the Latest Research Protocols and Data

 The Blood and Marrow Transplant Program is a Children’s Oncology Group (COG) accredited center for transplants and is a member of the Pediatric Blood and Marrow Transplant Consortium (PBMTC) and the International Blood and Marrow Transplant Registry (IBMTR).
 Membership in these organizations brings access to the very latest research protocols and national and international research data.
 Nicklaus Children's Hospital has also been designated a Blue Distinction Center for Transplants in the category of pediatric blood and marrow transplantation .
-The hospital is also an Optum Health Transplant Center of Excellence for blood and marrow transplants.
+The hospital is also a FACT Accredited Transplant Center for blood and marrow transplants.

 Conditions Treated by a Blood and Marrow Transplantation Program at Nicklaus Children’s